VariantSync/SyncStudy/INSTALL.md

 > #### Linux/Mac (bash):
 > `./stop-execution.sh`

-While the validation is running, the progress is constantly printed to the terminal, in which the container is running.
-The output should look similar the following:
+While the validation is running, it's progress is constantly printed to the terminal in which the container is running.
+The output should look similar to the following:

 ```